By Conn Iggulden

 Number of Pages: 784

 Website: Amazon, LibraryThing, Google Books, Goodreads

 Synopsis from Amazon:

-"AS enjoyable AS SARUM AND RUTHERFURD'S different SWEEPING NOVEL OF BRITISH background, LONDON. "
+"AS exciting AS SARUM AND RUTHERFURD'S different SWEEPING NOVEL OF BRITISH background, LONDON. "

 –The Boston Globe

-"THE woodland IS MICHENER informed WITH AN ENGLISH accessory. "
+"THE wooded area IS MICHENER advised WITH AN ENGLISH accessory. "

 –St. Louis Post-Dispatch

 "TALES of affection AND HONOR, DECEIT AND VIOLENCE, INHERITANCE AND LOSS. "